 In the beginning of the month, I traveled to Portugal for my dear friend Amelia’s wedding.
 She and I became friends when we were eleven or twelve, and despite a rocky start (I was shy, but came off rude), have been close ever since.
 Amelia and I went through many, many years of awkwardness together, and share a mutual love of love.
 She recently found the love of her life, Blake, and their wedding brought a group of 60 family and friends across the ocean to Portugal.
 We began the trip with a weekend in Lisbon and then spent the remainder of our week in Colares, 45 minutes north of the city in the Sintra region.

 A small group of us rented an Airbnb in the Alfama neighborhood, one of Lisbon’s oldest districts.
-Most of the city was wiped out in the Great Lisbon earthquake and tsunami of 1755.
+Most of the city was wiped out in the Great Lisbon Earthquake and Tsunami of 1755.
 Alfama, situated high on top of a solid dense rock foundation, was spared.
 Eighty-five percent of Lisbon’s buildings were destroyed in the earthquake.
 Many of those buildings were significant—palaces, libraries—and distinctive to Portuguese architecture.
 My assumption is that, in rebuilding itself, Lisbon took on the characteristics of other nearby countries and cities; when I was there, I kept thinking “this reminds me of Nice,” or “this reminds me of San Francisco.”
+I couldn’t quite put my finger on anything that felt distinctly Portuguese.

 Alfama, with its slippery maze of cobbled winding streets and stunning views at every corner, occupied most of our time in Lisbon.
 This just means one thing: one day, I’ll have to go back and explore more of the city!